Effects of Anjali/Pranam Mudra/Prayer Pose:

-Pranam Mudra, also known as Prayer Mudra or Anjali mudra, would be considered one of the oldest and most universal mudras.
-Since the beginning of time, people have put their palms and hands pressed together at their heart center.
+Pranam Mudra, also known as Prayer Pose or Anjali Mudra, is considered one of the oldest and most universal mudras.
+Since the beginning of time, people have put their palms together at their Heart Center (Anahata Chakra).
 This mudra ties together the right and left sides of the body and the right and left brain hemispheres.

-In ancient times people understood that the heart area was the “Brain” or center of human consciousness, even more so than your head and brain.
-As you practice this mudra, feel your thought processes centering into your heart area, so that you are connected to a part of yourself that is feeling centric and beyond the analytical mind.
+In ancient times people understood that the heart area was the seat or center of human consciousness, even more so than your head and brain.
+As you practice this mudra, feel your thought processes centering into your heart area, so that you are connected to a part of yourself that is feeling and soul centric, beyond the analytical mind.

 How to do Pranam Mudra:

 1. Begin by pressing your palms together in front of your heart.
-Rest the outer thumbs on your sternum.
+Press the large joint of your thumbs on your sternum.

-2. Make sure that the bracelet lines of the wrist (where the palm and wrist join) are placed at the heart center.
+2. Make sure that the bracelet lines of the wrist (where the palm and wrist join) are placed at the Heart Center (Anahata Chakra).
 The fingers are at 90 degrees, pointing straight up under the bottom of the chin.

 3. Apply an even and constant pressure on all 10 fingers and the palms as well as against the sternum (the breastbone).